-- Add 1 tbsp of the peanut oil, heating until just beginning to smoke
+- Add 1 tablespoon of the peanut oil, heating until just beginning to smoke

 - Add the mushrooms and thyme and stir fry until tender and browned about 2-3 minutes.
 Transfer mushrooms to a plate.

-- Add the remaining tbsp of oil & heat, spreading around the pan.
+- Add the remaining tablespoon of oil & heat, spreading around the pan.

 - In batches, add the meat, spreading pieces out.